Co-Designing Multimodal Systems for Accessible Asynchronous Dance Instruction: Introduction

 \section{Introduction}

 Millions of people now participate in exercises such as dance, yoga, and fitness using online videos.
-As exercise videos allow people to learn on their own time and in their own environment, their popularity expanded with the COVID-19 pandemic~\cite{nyberg2024moving, sui2022engagement, delabary2022online, schmid2022building} and the corresponding rise in the use of video platforms~\cite{Mitkina2023youtube, nuhn2025tiktok, warburton2024tiktok, hong2020youtube}.
+Exercise videos allow people to learn on their own time and in their own environment.
+Thus, their popularity expanded with the COVID-19 pandemic~\cite{sui2022engagement, delabary2022online, suzuki2022dance, chen2020coronavirus} and the corresponding rise in the use of video platforms~\cite{Mitkina2023youtube, nuhn2025tiktok, warburton2024tiktok, hong2020youtube}.
 Such videos also have the potential to be particularly useful for people with disabilities as remote learning reduces travel barriers associated with in-person physical instruction~\cite{jaarsma2014barriers, lee2014calibration}, and increased physical activity can improve life satisfaction~\cite{labudzki2013lifesatisfaction}.
-Yet, this revolution in accessible fitness has systematically excluded blind and low vision (BLV) learners, as instructors primarily rely on visual demonstrations~\cite{blasing2018watchinglistening} that BLV learners cannot see.
+Yet, this revolution in accessible fitness has systematically excluded blind and low vision (BLV) learners, as exercise videos rely on visual demonstrations~\cite{desilva2023understanding} that BLV learners cannot see.
+Compared to synchronous settings, asynchronous learning from online videos poses challenges to BLV learners given the lack of feedback and instructor adaptation~\cite{jiang2025audio}.

 Audio descriptions (AD) can make videos accessible by narrating the visual content that is important to understand the video.
 While AD is now common for TV shows and movies~\cite{jordan2018media}, it remains virtually non-existant for user-generated videos on platforms such as YouTube~\cite{liu2021makes} and TikTok~\cite{van2024making}.
-Thus, prior work explored manual~\cite{YouDescribe, liu2025cosight}, semi-automated~\cite{pavel2020rescribe,liu2022crossa11y}, and automated~\cite{van2024making,wang2021automaticAD} approaches to adding audio descriptions to videos.
+Thus, prior work explored manual~\cite{YouDescribe, wang2025cosight}, semi-automated~\cite{pavel2020rescribe,liu2022crossa11y}, and automated~\cite{van2024making,wang2021automaticAD} approaches to adding audio descriptions to videos.
 But, complex movements that appear in exercise videos remain challenging to describe with verbal narration alone~\cite{desilva2023understanding} as the AD must convey both \textit{what} to do (complex body positions, spatial location, and orientation) and \textit{how} to do it (speed, fluidity, pacing, and expressiveness).
 Even if the \textit{instructions} of the video are understandable, it remains challenging for BLV audience members who can not visually compare their own progress to gain feedback~\cite{huh2025vid2coach}.